shakes76/PatternFlow/recognition/s4561211/README.md

 Optimizer: Adam optimizer with learning rate 0.01 <br>

-Best Model Selection: Save the best model which has the largest accuracy for validation data. <br>
+Best Model Selection: Save the best model which has the largest accuracy for validation data <br>

 #### List of Packages Required
 * numpy